Delicious roasted vegetable pressed sandwich recipe, with goat cheese, balsamic and arugula. A great lunch or picnic sandwich.

 Back in the summer, I posted a Picnic Perfect Pressed Sandwich.
 It’s perfect for summer lunches.
 But it’s Winter now, and a different type of pressed sandwich is in order.
 Here’s my favourite – roasted vegetables, with a balsamic drizzle, goat cheese and arugula, pressed on a ciabatta bun and lightly toasted in a panini press or sandwich grill.

-I don’t have a panini press.
-I just use my george-forman-ish grill thing and give it a little squeeze – just enough to warm the sandwich, melt the cheese and lightly toast the outside.
+• I don’t have a panini press.
+I just use a hand-held grill press and use a little muscle to press down onto a hot grill pan.
+A heavy cast iron skillet also works as a great press.
+You just need to heat long enough to just enough to warm the sandwich, melt the cheese and lightly toast the outside.
 If you don’t have either, just a few seconds in the microwave will warm up the filling and cheese.

 pressed roasted vegetable sandwiches on paper